AmoebeLabs/swiss-army-knife-card-manual/docs/design/functional-card-half-width-switch-card.md

 ---
 <!-- GT/GL -->

-These cards are meant to be used 2 in a row.
-So the below example has 1 filler cards to complement the single card in this horizontal row.

 ## Two Cards with 3/1 aspect ratio:

 ![Swiss Army Knife Functional Card Switch Sensor D06 Light Off]